 Amidst the short stories, series, and novel scripts comes a beautiful category of stage plays.
 While most other forms remain as written works, and turn into short films, movies, and non-live forms of art, stage plays turn into live acting.
 Here’s how to write a play in 6 easy steps.

 Writing a play has its own hurdles to deal with.
 With the drama performed live with limited effects and characters to use, plays have strong constraints.

 Be it using special effects – rain, magic, bombing, use of animals, you’ll have to think through all the roles in the play before penning down.
-And unlike most long writing forms – every dialogue and action matters!
+And unlike most long writing forms such as novels – every dialogue and action matters!

 Though it takes a little more than 6 steps counting post-writing edits, weeding out unnecessary lines, bringing in the climax of the play, begin with a simple draft.
 These 6 steps on how to write a play will brief you on an idea to design the drama.